snake-py/ether-simple-storage-fcc/README.md

 # ether-simple-storage-fcc

-This project is about learning the fundamentals with the hardhat framework.
+This project is about learning the fundamentals with the etherjs framework.
 It is a simple smart contract that stores a value and allows the owner to update it.
 And then we wrote a deploy script and installed a nodejs compiler (solc) to compile the smart contract.

 ## How the deployment of a smart contract works: